Kanchenjunga Circuit Trek-17 Days

 This unique blend of untouched vegetation and protected wildlife makes the Kanchenjunga Circuit Trek a true paradise for nature lovers and biodiversity enthusiasts.

-Local Villages and rich Culture of the Kanchenjunga Circuit Trek
+Local Villages and the rich Culture of the Kanchenjunga Circuit Trek

 The Kanchenjunga Circuit Trek is not only a natural wonder but also a journey through remote villages where traditional Himalayan culture thrives untouched.
 Trekking through settlements like Taplejung, Yamphudin, Ghunsa, Cheram, and Kambachen, travelers experience the authentic lifestyle of Limbu, Rai, and Sherpa communities.
 These villages retain their centuries-old architecture, with stone houses, prayer flags, and mani walls blending seamlessly into the rugged landscape.